History of Lindy Hop: British revival

 In March 1985, the Jiving Lindy Hoppers (Warren Heyes, Terry Monaghan, Ryan Francois, Claudia Gintersdorfer, and Lesley Owen) travelled to New York City on their first research visit.
 Their goal was primarily to meet Al Minns but when they arrived, they learned that he was in hospital and not expected to live much longer.
 (Al Minns died on 24 April 1985.)
 Through Mama Lou Parks, they met Alfred "Pepsi" Bethel and trained with him for two weeks in New York City followed by another week in London.
 While in NY, they also met two former members of Whitey's Lindy Hoppers, Frankie Manning and Norma Miller, dance historians Mura Dehn, Sally Sommer, and Ernie Smith, as well as dance enthusiasts that had just formed the New York Swing Dance Society in 1985.
 During the 1980s, the Jiving Lindy Hoppers were instrumental in spreading Lindy Hop throughout the UK by teaching and performing at shows, festivals and on TV.
 In January 1984, the Jiving Lindy Hoppers started teaching Lindy Hop in London.
 After the first few classes, Ryan Francois joined the classes and later that year became a member of the Jiving Lindy Hoppers.
-During the 1990s, he was considered one of the most talented modern Lindy Hoppers and travelled internationally to teach and perform the Lindy Hop with his dance company, Zoots and Spangles Authentic Jazz Dance Company (formed in 1986) formed with two other dancers who also left The Jiving Lindyhoppers troupe to form Zoots and Spangles.
-On 31 October 1987, Simon Erland, a sculptor and dance enthusiast, started Jitterbugs London with Ryan Francoise, the first European Lindy Hop and Swing club to run weekly events with classes that began the social Lindyhop revival.
-Ryan's troupe Zoots and Spangles were an integral part of the club and performed there regularly as well as in stage shows which grew the popular awareness of the dance.
-Jitterbugs and Zoots were the real catalyst for the Lindyhop revival in the 1980s and 1990s.
-Ryan Francois and Julie Oram taught Lindy Hop classes followed by DJed music from the 1930s, 1940s and 1950s.
-Sing Lim, "an extra enthusiastic and energetic dancer", became good friends with Ryan and Julie and in 1991, she started to help run Jitterbugs.
+During the 1990s, he was considered one of the most talented modern Lindy Hoppers and travelled internationally to teach and perform the Lindy Hop with his dance company, Zoots and Spangles Authentic Jazz Dance Company (formed in 1986), formed with two other dancers who also left The Jiving Lindyhoppers troupe to form Zoots and Spangles.
+On 31 October 1987, Simon Erland, a sculptor and dance enthusiast, started Jitterbugs London with Ryan Francoise, the first European lindy hop and swing club to run weekly events with classes, which began the social lindy hop revival.
+Ryan's troupe Zoots and Spangles were an integral part of the club and performed there regularly as well as in stage shows, which grew the popular awareness of the dance.
+Jitterbugs and Zoots were the real catalyst for the lindy hop revival in the 1980s and 1990s.
+Ryan Francois and Julie Oram taught lindy hop classes followed by DJed music from the 1930s, 1940s and 1950s.
+Sing Lim, "an extra enthusiastic and energetic dancer", became good friends with Ryan and Julie, and in 1991 she started to help run Jitterbugs.
 Sing Lim taught the dance classes when Ryan and Julie were out of town performing for Zoots and Spangles, as well as helped advertise and promote the club.
-When Sing Lim returned to Singapore in 1994, she started Jitterbugs Swingapore and helped spread Lindy Hop to Singapore, Australia, and Japan, as well as parts of the U.S.
+When Sing Lim returned to Singapore in 1994, she started Jitterbugs Swingapore and helped spread lindy hop to Singapore, Australia, and Japan, as well as to parts of the U.S.